la2050/archive/_organizations/avalon-carver-community-center.md

       https://challenge.la2050.org/entry/mobile-stem-project-is-a-school-based-initiative-designed-to-eliminate-disparities-in-stem-education
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      We aim to promote economic self-sufficiency, strengthen families & build a strong sense of community by providing services for the physical, mental, educational & spiritual needs of South LA residents
 title: Avalon Carver Community Center
-uri: /organizations/avalon-carver-community-center/
 extrapolated_project_ids:
   - '6102013'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Mobile STEM Project is a school based initiative designed to eliminate disparities in STEM education
-project_titles:
-  - >-
-    Mobile STEM Project is a school based initiative designed to eliminate disparities in STEM education
-project_titles_from_project_ids:
   - >-
     Mobile STEM Project is a school based initiative designed to eliminate disparities in STEM education